Inventyv/git-Training-Aman-sir/README.md

-# Git-Training
+# git-training

 This repository is designed to teach you Git and GitHub in detail.
-It covers everything from basic Git configuration to creating repositories, managing branches, and making pull requests.
+It covers everything from basic Git configuration to creating repositories, managing branches, setting branch rules, and making pull requests.

 ## Table of Contents